+Can you be fired for being too pretty?
 Of the many different claims of discrimination, can being too attractive be one of them?
-One such case seems to suggest the answer ‘yes.’
+One such case seems to suggest the answer is “yes.”

-Amanda Holley vs. Port Authority of New York and New Jersey, et al
+Take the case of Amanda Holley vs. Port Authority of New York and New Jersey, et al.

-Amanda Holley was an Academy recruit at the Port Authority Police Department.
-According to a complaint filed with the U.S. District Court, Ms. Holley repeatedly suffered sexual harassment, ridicule, intimidation, and emotional distress by her instructors/supervisors during training.
+Holley was an academy recruit at the Port Authority Police Department.
+According to a complaint filed with the U.S. District Court, Holley repeatedly suffered sexual harassment, ridicule, intimidation, and emotional distress by her instructors/supervisors during training.

 The alleged offenses included instructors singling her out by directing her to perform squat thrusts in front of other recruits, calling her names such as “Barbie Doll” and “American Girl Doll,” and commenting on the size of her chest.
 One instructor reportedly even told her, “When you are killed in the line of duty, I’ll make sure you look pretty for your family.”

-During one particularly troubling OC (pepper spray) training event, Holley was sprayed by more than four officers causing her eyes and face to swell.
+During one pepper spray training event, Holley was sprayed by more than four officers causing her eyes and face to swell.
 Instructors paraded her in front of her fellow recruits so everyone could see her face, implying she’d had a quick “Botox” injection and calling her “Angelina Jolie.”
 A fellow recruit told Holley afterward that it looked “as if she was being spray-painted with graffiti.”
 No other recruit was given this same treatment.

-According to Professional Security Training Network “OC spray is so concentrated, it does not take much to shut down a person.
+According to Professional Security Training Network, that type of spray “is so concentrated, it does not take much to shut down a person.
 It is designed to stick to skin, hair, and clothes.”
-OC spray “causes localized swelling of any moist surface, such as skin, eyes, nose, mouth, throat and lungs…causes involuntary closure of the eyes.”
+It “causes localized swelling of any moist surface, such as skin, eyes, nose, mouth, throat and lungs…causes involuntary closure of the eyes.”